ac110718/email_server_rust/notes/notes_rust_zero2prod.md

 ## Chatper 11 : Fault Tolerant Workflows

 Use idempotency key to ensure that multiple calls on retry have just one effect (i.e. no duplicate requests)

+Use forward recovery with background workers (that work up to point of pushing final request step to API) to allow for self-healing recovery process should things go wrong.